maplibre/maplibre-gl-js-docs/docs/pages/api/index.md

 Mapbox GL JS is a JavaScript library that uses WebGL to render interactive maps from [vector tiles](https://docs.mapbox.com/help/glossary/vector-tiles/) and [Mapbox styles](/mapbox-gl-js/style-spec/).
 It is part of the Mapbox GL ecosystem, which includes [Mapbox Mobile](https://www.mapbox.com/mobile/), a compatible renderer written in C++ with bindings for desktop and mobile platforms.

+## Migration Note

+We are now migrating this documentation from Mapbox to MapLibre.
+If you want to contribute feel free to open an [issue](https://github.com/maplibre/maplibre-gl-js-docs/issues) on GitHub or submit a [pull request](https://github.com/maplibre/maplibre-gl-js-docs/pulls) to propose directly your changes.

 ## Quickstart

 {{